IBM/customized-deployable-architecture/README.md

 Catalog tiles:

-* Custom Secure infra is a generic deployable architecture for the network landscape.
+* Custom deployable arch is a generic deployable architecture for the network landscape.
-* Apache App workload is a deployable architecture to for running a secure apache server.
+* Custom apache is a deployable architecture to for running a secure apache server.

 The Apache tile will hold both a terraform and a blueprint.
 The blueprint is used to deploy both the app infra and the base deployable architecture.
-The terraform template is use in the case that you want the apache server to run on an existing Secure Infra deployment.
+The terraform template is used in the case that you want the apache server to run on an existing Secure Infra deployment.

 Publish Pipeline